chelsea6502/BeebEater/README.md

 Some rough plans for future versions:
 * Escape key support.
 Currently if you get stuck in a loop, you'll have to hardware reset.
+* Time-based commands using the 6522 VIA timers.
 * PS/2 Keyboard support.
 * LCD support
 * SAVE/LOAD programs by sending/recieving raw data though serial.